 If you want to experience London in a different way, what could be better than seeing all the main tourist landmarks while savouring delicious food and tea?
 (Hint; nothing is).

+By giving a unique spin to a British classic, B Bakery is without a doubt one of the most quirky places to eat in London.
 Read on to find out more about our experience on the B Bakery afternoon tea bus tour in London!

 Before you read on, have you booked your London hotel already?
 If not, check out the best areas to stay in London (recommended by a Londoner!)